Fan Fic: Project Tatterdemalion

 - How Do I Shoot Web: How do I blow up/freeze/electrocute/etc things with my mind?
 Also, how do I keep from stinging people, and why do I alternatively inject oxytocin or venom?
 Most importantly, is there anything that can get me drunk?
 Yes.

-- Incurable Cough of Death: Averted: it was incurable, until Juushirou became a shinigami.
+- Incurable Cough of Death: Averted.
+Strickland's was incurable, until Juushirou became a shinigami.
 Also, as it turns out, there was an idea of what the cure could be — it was just illegal because it would have required drastic genetic engineering way beyond what the Alliance permits.

 - Infant Immortality: Averted, although not on-screen.
 In "Project Asclepius," we (and Retsu) learn that everyone of any age who couldn't make it to a shelter (or form a chrysalis) in time died.
 Toshiro was not the only child on the base before the attack, but he's the only one among the survivors.